 The Board has adopted its Statement of Investment Policy to formally document investment objectives and responsibilities.
 This policy, as well as applicable state law, established guidelines for permissible investments of PMRS.
 The pension plan's policy in regards to the allocation of invested plan assets is established and may be amended by the Board.
-On May 16, 2013, the Board established its allocation goals as follows:
+The adopted allocation policy as of December 31, 2017, is as follows:

-Domestic Equities (Large Capitalized Firms) 25% Domestic Equities (Small Capitalized Firms) 15% International Equities (Developed Markets) 15% International Equities (Emerging Markets) 10% Fixed Income 15% Real Estate 12.5% Timberland 7.5%
+Domestic Equities (Large Capitalized Firms) 25% Domestic Equities (Small Capitalized Firms) 15% International Equities (Developed Markets) 15% International Equities (Emerging Markets) 10% Fixed Income 15% Real Estate 20%